SwarmUS/Template-Cpp/README.md

 ## Notes

+This repo is not a reference for SwarmUS coding styles.

+The test names that were used does not represent our standard, it is just a verbose placeholder for the example.

-The flag that treats warnings as error is disabled, you can enable it in `src/CMakeLists.txt`
+The flag that treats warnings as error is disabled, you can enable it in `src/CMakeLists.txt`.